 Los Angeles, California, 1967.
-There are extremes also in swimming.
-When Dara Torres won the 4 x 100 meters freestyle for the United States in Los Angeles in 1984, she was an extremely promising 17-year-old.
+There are also extremes in swimming.
+When Dara Torres won the 4 x 100m freestyle for the United States in Los Angeles in 1984, she was an extremely promising 17-year-old.

-Torres had grown up in Beverly Hills in a house with ten bathrooms.
-Her father Ed was a property magnate and would end up buying several hotels in Las Vegas, including Aladdin where Elvis Presley and Priscilla got married the week before Dara was born.
-Naturally, the house with all the bathrooms came with a swimming pool, where Dara bathed, swam and sprayed water on her six siblings whenever possible.
+Torres had grown up in Beverly Hills in a house with 10 bathrooms.
+Her father Ed was a property magnate and would end up buying several hotels in Las Vegas, including the Aladdin Hotel, where Elvis Presley and Priscilla got married the week before Dara was born.
+Naturally, the house with all the bathrooms came with a swimming pool, in which Dara bathed, swam and sprayed water on her six siblings whenever possible.

-Dara Torres was only fourteen years old when she broke the world record in the new distance of 50 meters freestyle.
+Dara Torres was only 14 years old when she broke the world record in the new distance of 50m freestyle.
 She was then attending the most prestigious boarding school in California, the West Lake School for Girls, whose alumni include astronaut Sally Ride, child star Shirley Temple and actress Maggie Gyllenhaal.
-The path to the prestigious schools of Harvard, Stanford and Yale was wide open, not least as her father was able to “buy her” a spot at these prestigious universities.
+The path to the prestigious schools of Harvard, Stanford and Yale was wide open because her father was able to “buy” her a spot at these prestigious universities.
 But this wasn’t the route Dara wanted to go down, as she wanted to focus entirely on her swimming.
-Stanford certainly had a good team, but she didn’t want to attend a school with too much a focus on studying.
+Stanford certainly had a good team, but she didn’t want to attend a school that focused too much on studying.
 She instead decided to go to Gainesville to swim at the University of Florida.

 Dara Torres arrived in Florida as an Olympic medalist and she had definitely come to a place for winners.
-Because even if Tracey Caulkins, who’d won three Olympic golds, had stopped competing, Theresa Andrews, who’d won two gold medals in backstroke in Los Angeles, was still active.
-There, she also found Canadian swimmer Sandy Goss and Mark Stockwell from Australia, who laid the foundation for a long tradition of strong foreign swimmers at the University of Florida.
-Anthony Nesty became the first black swimmer to win an Olympic gold when he won the 100 meters butterfly race for his native Suriname in 1988.
-Martin Lopez-Zubero would win the 200 meters backstroke at home in Barcelona four years later.
-Dana Vollmer, who had the 100 meters butterfly world record before it was broken by Sarah Sjöström, was also there for four years.
+Because even if Tracey Caulkins (who’d won three Olympic golds) had stopped competing, Theresa Andrews (who’d won two gold medals in backstroke in Los Angeles) was still active.
+At Gainsville she also found Canadian swimmer Sandy Goss and Mark Stockwell from Australia, who both laid the foundation for a long tradition of strong foreign swimmers at the University of Florida.
+Anthony Nesty became the first black swimmer to win an Olympic gold when he won the 100m butterfly race for his native Suriname in 1988.
+Martin Lopez-Zubero would win the 200m backstroke at home in Barcelona four years later.
+Dana Vollmer, who had the 100m butterfly world record before it was broken by Sarah Sjöström, was also there for four years.

 Everything looked good on the surface.
-Dara Torres wanted her training to be tough, but the step from playful training sessions doing 3–4,000 meters with cozy Coach Terry back home in California to sessions lasting twice as long and twice as often led by Coach Randy, who didn’t hesitate throwing chairs at the pool and chastising the female swimmers as if they’d betrayed their country, came close to breaking her.
+Dara Torres wanted her training to be tough, but the step from playful training sessions doing 3–4,000 meters with cozy Coach Terry back home in California to sessions lasting twice as long and held twice as often led by Coach Randy came close to breaking her.
+He’d throw chairs at the pool and chastise the female swimmers as if they’d betrayed their country.
 The best way to avoid getting yelled at was to swim for the entire duration of the session.
-When they weren’t in the pool, they were doing strength training so that their hands started bleeding or pulled themselves across the football field using only their arms so that their knees got all chaffed.
+When they weren’t in the pool, they were doing so much strength training that their hands started bleeding or pulling themselves across the football field using only their arms so that their knees got all chafed.

 Each Monday, the swimmers had to step into Coach Randy’s office to get weighed.
-If you weighed too much, then you had to do eleven swimming sessions instead of nine that week.
+If you weighed too much, you had to do eleven swimming sessions instead of nine that week.
 On Sundays, when they had a day off from training, Dara would run and eat next to nothing out of fear of stepping up on the scale the next day.